EFTEC/MessageContainer/README.md

 This library stores messages (strings) in different lockers and each locker could contain different messages with different levels (error, warning, info and success).
 The goal of this library:

-* It stores messages depending of an "id", including the severity and message (a simple text).
+* It stores messages depending on an "id", including the severity and message (a simple text).
 * **The library does not generate an error if the value we want to read does not exists**, So we don't need to use of **isset()** in our code.
 It also avoids the use of **count()** and **is_array()** in our code, this library already does it for us.
   * It returns an empty value (not null) if the message does not exist or if there is no message.
   * It returns an empty array (not null) if the list of messages does not exist